Mateh Asher Regional Council: Demographics

 In 2022, 82% of the population was Jewish, 15.2% was Muslim, 0.1% was Christian, and 2.7% was counted as other.

+Voting Patterns

+In the 2022 election, 66 percent of voters in the regional council voted for the parties of the center-left coalition led by Yair Lapid, while 24 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 10 percent voted for the Arab parties.

 Twin towns

 Mateh Asher is twin towns with following cities and districts: